aws-samples/aws-proton-cloudformation-sample-templates/lambda-crud-svc/README.md

-# Load Balanced Fargate Service
+# Lambda CRUD Service

 This repository contains templates and specs for admins to create Environment and Service templates in AWS Proton.
-The environment contains an ECS Cluster and a VPC with two public subnets.
-The service template contains the all the resources required to create a Fargate Service in that environment.
+The environment contains an simple DDB table.
+The service template contains the all the resources required to provision lambdas backed APIs as well as a CD pipeline.

 Developers provisioning their services can configure the services:
-* Fargate cpu size
-* Fargate memory size
+* Lambda memory size
+* Lambda function timeout
-* Service count
+* Lambda runtime
+* A resource to construct a CRUD API around.

-# Registering and deploying these templates - CONSOLE
+# Registering and deploying these templates

 You can register and deploy these templates by using the AWS Proton console.
 To do this, you will need to compress the templates using the instructions below, upload them to an S3 bucket, and use the Proton console to register and test them.
 If you prefer to use the Command Line Interface, follow the instructions below: